alanhaugen/Tabletop-Simulator/README.md

 Please refer to the following document if you get stuck: https://kb.tabletopsimulator.com/custom-content/importing-mods/

-You can also contact each group members, don't be afraid to ask and communicate
+You can also contact group members, don't be afraid to ask and communicate

 ## Scripting Resources